 In shared hosting, multiple websites are stored in one single server and they all share a few common resources.
 It is just like people living in an apartment where you will have your own room but some common facilities are distributed like food, water, electricity, and many others.
 The rent differs in apartments; you need to pay more for rooms with AC and relatively less for ordinary rooms.
 Similarly, your hosting charges will be based on what plan you opt for from a hosting provider.

 Two major types of Shared Hosting

-Based on the server’s operating systems, we have two types; Linux shared hosting and Windows shared hosting.
-Windows shared hosting servers have Windows as their operating system and Linux shared hosting have Linux based operating system like Ubuntu, Cloud Linux in their servers.
+Based on the servers operating systems, we have two types Linux shared hosting and Windows shared hosting.
+Windows shared hosting servers have Windows as their operating system and Linux shared hosting has Linux-based operating systems like Ubuntu and Cloud Linux in their servers.

 The Major types of web hosting

 - Shared Hosting

 - Virtual Private Server (VPS)